An “eat-all greens” variety (read on, we’ll explain).

 I discovered what I coined the “eat-all greens” garden method mostly by accident 20 years ago.
 At the time, I lived in downtown Corvallis, Oregon, and tended only two small garden beds.
 At one point, I ordered 2 cubic yards of compost.
 Having no vehicle in that era, I had the compost delivered and dumped onto my concrete driveway.
 While I stood there looking at that pile of compost, I realized that if I just spread it around on the driveway, I could double my gardening space.
 I quickly spread the compost into a broad bed about 6 inches deep and broadcast ‘Green Wave’ mustard seed.
 Then, I did … absolutely nothing.
 No weeding.
 No thinning.
 After about two months, I harvested an unbelievable amount of greens.
 I had stumbled upon the perfect variety, planting time and planting density for my first eat-all-greens garden bed….In eat-all beds, plants are 2 to 4 inches apart in all directions, 1 to 2 feet high when harvested.

-Carol tested over 200 different kinds of leafy greens to figure out what varieties would work, and which wouldn’t (e.g. varieties needed to grow fast, produce a lot of edible greens in a small space).
-Based on her experience, she suggests Groninger Blue is another perfect variety for the “eat-all” style.
+Carol tested over 200 different kinds of leafy greens to figure out what varieties would work for the “eat-all greens” method (e.g. varieties that grew fast and produced a lot of edible greens in a small space).
+Based on her experience, she suggests Groninger Blue is a perfect variety for the “eat-all greens” method.
+Also see ‘Dwarf Essex’ Kale in this section for another “eat-all greens” variety.

 Powerhouse Leafy Greens: Cruciferous leafy greens in Family Brassicaceae, such as Groninger Blue, are a nutritional ‘Powerhouse’.
 Check out our link about ‘Powerhouse Leafy Greens’.